 Kris has banged out another excellent piece of writing, as he documents his road trip from Spain down to Morocco.
 He and his partner, Lola, as well as some other friends, travel by car through Morocco, a country they are vaguely familiar with, but not exactly comfortable in.
 What makes this zine a lovely read is how well Kris describes

 Kris has banged out another excellent piece of writing, as he documents his road trip from Spain down to Morocco.
 He and his partner, Lola, as well as some other friends, travel by car through Morocco, a country they are vaguely familiar with, but not exactly comfortable in.
 What makes this zine a lovely read is how well Kris describes each and every scene, taking the time to really describe not only the FACTS of the situation (time, place, scenery) but also the FEELINGS of the situation.
 Are we excited to be on an adventure?
 Are we scared that we might get robbed?
 Are we relieved to finally find that restaurant we’ve been looking for?
 Kris makes you smell the food, feel the sweat, and hold your breath when danger lurks.
 Peppered throughout the zine are beautiful linocut art pieces, and as an added bonus, every copy includes an actual bag of Moroccan Mint flavored tea.
-Half-size, B&W with a blue cover, 44 pages.

-Half-size, 16 pages.
+Half-size, color, 16 pages.

 A road-trip story from “A Yank and a Paddy!”
 An import zine, all the way from Spain!
 Am I the only American distro to sell this zine?
 As far as I know!
 This is the story of an American (who lives in Spain) traveling across Europe with his Irish friend to help him move to Finland.
 Good stories, funny observations, and a unique perspective.